chillfeed/chillfeed/README.md

 ## Features

 - Aggregates multiple RSS, Atom, and JSON feeds
-- Updates periodically via GitHub Actions
+- Updates on a schedule via GitHub Actions
+- Served via GitHub Pages
 - Displays feed items in a clean, easy-to-scan format
 - No read/unread tracking - browse at your leisure
 - Paginated interface for easy navigation